pdmxdd/personal-site/content/resume/index.md

   - automated or manual
     - CI/CD mechanisms of automated deployment

-I'm sure the framework would evolve over iterations, but is the base I would start my curriculum development around.
+The framework would certainly evolve as I grow into the role and learn the most effective pieces of data to collect and work into the written journey of problem solving.

 ### Benefits to Company

 I see this work as highly beneficial to companies with technical teams.

-Assuming the post-mortem is privately hosted:
+Assuming the post-mortem is privately hosted benefits include:

 - learning opportunity for entire tech team
 - preserve often forgotten context surrounding problems and chosen solutions